Upgrade Commander

 Supported upgrade paths

-• As of release 9.0.0, support will be removed for Commander versions earlier than 8.5.0.
+• As of release 9.0, support is removed for Commander versions earlier than 8.5.

 Consult the following table to see whether a direct upgrade from your currently installed version is supported: